 - Learn to turn off your water and drain the pipes in the event of a long outage in the winter to keep pipes from bursting if temperatures are going to drop below freezing.

-Roth Heating & Cooling, Plumbing & Electrical serves communities in the Portland area and can help you keep your home comfortable year-round, mitigating discomfort during power outages - call us today at (503) 994-9924.
+Roth Heating & Cooling, Plumbing, Electrical, Drain Services serves communities in the Portland area and can help you keep your home comfortable year-round, mitigating discomfort during power outages - call us today at (503) 994-9924.